vmware-labs/webassembly-language-runtimes/experiments/se2-bindings/README.md

  - npm, node - for the `se2-mock-runtime`

 # How to build and run

+The fastest thing would be to just run the `run-e2e.sh` script.

+Or you can do things one by one, following the steps below:

 1. First build the wasm module in `wasm-wrapper-c` using `build-wasm.sh` in that folder.

     - This will build the wasm wrapper in `wasm-wrapper-c/target/wasm32-wasi/wasm-wrapper-c.wasm`